nasanos/WhichShroom/README.md

 ## Features
 * Prediction results with 99.9% accuracy on test data
+* * These results have not been assessed by field experts
+* * See NOTE below
 * Responsive design for easy and intuitive feature entry

 ## To Do